yannbf/sb-ct/instructions.md

 });
 ```

-## How to get started
+## Getting started

-Adding Playwright Test with Storybook to your project is easy.
+Adding Playwright Test with Storybook to your project is done in a few steps.

 ### Step 0: Install Storybook